ibm-cloud-docs/watsonxdata/known_issues.md

 # Known issues (Limitations)
 {: #known_issues}

-The following limitations and known issues, apply to {{site.data.keyword.lakehouse_full}}.
+The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

 ## Issue: User is not removed from the catalog access control on revoking data access
 {: #known_issues1.0.0_3}